Catholic Health

-Catholic Health is a non-profit comprehensive healthcare system formed in 1998 under religious sponsors in Western New York, United States.
+Catholic Health is a non-profit comprehensive healthcare system formed in 1998 under Catholic sponsors in Western New York, United States.

+Description

 The organization provides health services through their hospitals, primary care centers, diagnostic and treatment centers, home care agencies, long-term care facilities and other programs.
 The system brings together more than 9,000 associates and 1,300 physicians to the Western New York market.
 Its Sisters of Charity Hospital in Buffalo, New York is a clinical affiliate of the New York Institute of Technology College of Osteopathic Medicine, one of the largest medical schools in the United States.

-Hospitals & Facilities
+Hospitals and facilities

 Catholic Health currently manages over 30 facilities in the eight counties of Western New York.